Ensure your property is secure

 Internal

 Use time switches to turn on lights, radios and other appliances when you are out.
-This will help to give the impression that the property is occupied when there is no one around.
+This will help to give the impression that the property is occupied when nobody is at home.

 Keys